bintray/gradle-bintray-plugin/README.md

 ```
 * If you have a multi project build make sure to apply the plugin and the plugin configuration to every project which its artifacts you wish to publish to bintray.

+* It is recommened to use Gradle >= 3.4 and add line `apply plugin: 'java-library'` (even if you use Scala) in order to get correct scopes for your dependencies;
+otherwise transitive dependencies of your published JARs may be not included, see [this issue](https://github.com/gradle/gradle/issues/1118) for more details.
+If you can't use Gradle >= 3.4, you may find useful [this workaround](https://gist.github.com/bugs84/b7887fb5d7f9f2d484b8).

 #### Step 3: Add the `bintray` configuration closure to your `build.gradle` file

 Add the below "bintray" closure with your bintray user name and key.